achan88/BulletHellGame/README.md

 The player has 100 HP.
 The player rapidly regenerates HP after 3 seconds of not taking damage.

-Shot types can be found in the in-game help menu.
+The different types of bullets are described in the in-game help menu.
 Certain shots are sometimes used to indicate a more deadly attack, so watch out!

 Dodge the shots to survive! :)